mckinsey/vizro/vizro-core/docs/pages/user_guides/run.md

     `Vizro().build(dashboard).run(debug=True)`

-    In additon, some errors generated at run time can also be viewed via the browser console (for example in `Chrome` see `View > Developer > Developer Tools > Console`).
+    In addition, some errors generated at run time can also be viewed via the browser console (for example in `Chrome` see `View > Developer > Developer Tools > Console`).

 ## Jupyter